cartalyst/alerts/usage/index.md

 ## Usage

-In this section we'll show how you can make us of the alerts package.
+In this section we'll show how you can make use of the alerts package.

 ### Alert Types